investindex/Psychology/README.md

 ## Mistakes made once invested

-#### Fear and greed
+### Fear and greed

-Two major emotions can drive you to make unforced errors once you're invested: greed and fear.
+These two emotions can drive you to make unforced errors once you're invested.

 If you read or watch financial news, it can be hard not to notice the people who are enjoying higher returns than you.
 Envy, greed, the fear of missing out — these are not known to promote rational thought.
 But they propel many investors to chase the recent returns of flashy investments, embrace extreme risk — sometimes without realizing it — or otherwise make unwise decisions.